-- GINA plans to review the definition of mild asthma. • - GINA is seeking evidence relevant to the assessment of symptom control in patients whose reliever is ICS-formoterol. - During 2021, GINA plans to review evidence about subcutaneous allergen immunotherapy (SCIT) and sublingual . immunotherapy (SLIT) for patients with asthma.
-Recommendations will be updated next year as needed. - Chapter 6, about diagnosis, assessment and management of asthma in children 5 years and younger will be reviewed . in detail. - A pocket guide on management of severe asthma in children 6-11 years will be developed. . - Advice about COVID-19 will be updated on the GINA website in a timely manner as relevant new information . becomes available.
+- Evidence included in the European Respiratory Society guidelines for diagnosis of asthma in adults/adolescents and in children will be reviewed during 2022 when the final full publication is available. - Recommendations about the definition of mild asthma, and references to mild asthma, will be updated following the proposed stakeholder discussion described on p.40. - · GINA is seeking evidence relevant to the assessment of symptom control in patients whose reliever is ICS-formoterol - Evidence on subcutaneous allergen immunotherapy (SCIT) and sublingual immunotherapy (SLIT) for patients with asthma is under review. - Chapter 6, diagnosis, assessment and management of asthma in children 5 years and younger, is under review. - A pocket guide on management of severe asthma in children 6-11 years is in development. - The use of digital tools and communication in asthma management - Advice about COVID-19 will be updated on the GINA website in a timely manner as relevant new information becomes available